amrabdelmoghny/WFI32-IoT/GettingStarted.md

 **Note**: Any information entered in the SSID and password fields is not transmitted over the web or to the Microchip or AWS servers.
 Instead, the information is used locally (within the browser) to generate the WIFI.CFG file.

 #### 2.2.2 Via Soft AP <a name="chapter2.2.2"></a>
-1. Download **Microchip Wi-Fi provisioning Mobile application** for Android here and for iOS here to your Mobile phone or Tablet.
+1. Download **Microchip Wi-Fi Provisioning** Mobile phone application for Android [here](https://play.google.com/store/apps/details?id=com.microchip.wifiapplication&hl=en_US&gl=US) and for iOS here to your Mobile phone or Tablet.
-2. The Soft AP mode can be entered by pressing and holding the **SW0** push button for most of the power up time.
+2. To enter SoftAP mode, hold the **SW0** push button for most of the power up time.
 3. The **BLUE LED** will blink when Soft AP is available.
-4. The board can be detected as a Wi-Fi access point named **WFI32-IoT_<MAC_ADDRESS>**.
 5. Using the Mobile phone or tablet, connect to the **WFI32-IoT_<MAC_ADDRESS>** hotspot.

 <img src="resources/media/figure_2_3_3.png" width="240"/>

-6. List of available APs is shown and you can press **SCAN** button to refresh.
+6. List of available APs is shown.
+You can press **SCAN** button to refresh.
 <img src="resources/media/figure_2_3_4.png" width="240"/>

-7. You can chose one of the scanned APs or provide your own AP crednetials.
-Provided credentials are sent to the WFI32-IoT board as you press **SEND**.
+7. Choose one of the scanned APs or provide your own AP crednetials.
+Manually provided credentials are sent to the WFI32-IoT board as you press **SEND**.

 <img src="resources/media/figure_2_3_5.png" width="240"/>
 <img src="resources/media/figure_2_3_6.png" width="240"/>

-8. Once you go back in the app, WFI32-IoT board will apply new credentilas.
+8. Go back in the app so that the WFI32-IoT board applies the new credentilas.
 9. The **BLUE LED** will light up once a successful connection to the Wi-Fi Access Point is made.

+**Note**: WFI32-IoT board will NOT apply/use provided crednetials unless you go back in the app.
+This gives you the chance to keep sending new credentials or correct wrongly provided ones as long as you didn't go back in the app.

 ### 2.3 Visualizing Cloud Data in Real Time <a name="chapter2.3"></a>

 #### Viewing the published messages
 <img src="resources/media/figure_2_4_0.png" width="720"/>

-1. After connecting to an access point, WFI32-IoT board will try to connect to AWS cloud Miicrochip Sandbox account which is indicated by a **blinking GREEN LED**.
+1. After connecting to an access point, WFI32-IoT board will try to connect to Microchip AWS Sandbox account which is indicated by a **blinking GREEN LED**.
 2. Once connection to cloud is successful, **GREEN LED** will turn solid.
 3. Go to demo webpage (can always be reached out using the file **CLICK-ME.HTM**).
 4. The webpage will show a real-time graph of the data captured from the on-board light and temperature sensors.
-5. The on board **YELLOW LED** will blink for 500ms for each message published successfully to te cloud.
+5. The on board **YELLOW LED** will blink for 500ms for each message published successfully to the cloud.

 <img src="resources/media/figure_2_4_1.png" width="720"/>